Advocating for our community

 Want to Get Involved?

-To get involved, contact any foundation member, or Sean McCallister, CEO at JCHC.
-You can also come to attend any of our meetings.
+To get involved, contact any foundation member or Luke Senden, CEO at JCHC.
+You can also attend any of our meetings.

 JCHC Foundation donates over $300,000.00 for the newest Mammography technology